linux-surface/surface-control/README.md

 ## Installing

 Have a look at the [releases](https://github.com/qzed/linux-surface-control/releases) page.
-Pre-built packages are available for Debian (Ubuntu, ...) and Arch Linux (Manjaro, ...) based distributions.
+Pre-built packages are available for Debian (Ubuntu, ...), whereas PKGBUILDs for Arch Linux are in the AUR (`surface-control`).

 ## Building from Source